adelphi-ed-tech/au-courses/content/maker3/conference.md

 ### “Make” a heart rate monitor!
 **Jessica & Shannen**

-Students will be using a [Arduino LilyPad](https://docs.arduino.cc/retired/boards/lilypad-arduino-main-board/), **pulse rate sensor**, and other materials (felt, thread, etc) to create a wearable heart rate monitor.
-They will use LED lights to view the output.
-While doing this, they will be introduced to the programmable circuit board arduino and will learn how to use it to collect data.
-They will learn various biology and physics concepts to understand how the heart rate monitor will work.
-This project will be a practical way to introduce maker technology into the biology or physics classroom.
-Educators will see that they will be able to use this project in their own classrooms.
+Jessican and Shannen will demonstrate their low-cost heart rate monitor built with micro:bit, 3D printed, parts, light sensors, and LEDs.
+Participants will learn to program the "monitor" to create biofeedback systems, and to study how their own pulse rate changes in response to different stimuli.

-**Keywords:** Biology, Physics, Arduino, LilyPad, Pulse Rate Sensor, Wearable Tech\
+**Keywords:** Biology, Physics, micro:bit, Pulse Rate Sensor, Wearable Tech\
 **Room:** TBD